LANDSCAPE // WILDLIFE // THE ART OF SEEING

 Meals - Snacks and water are provided, but meals are the responsibility of the student.
-There are several restaurants in the park, and that is where we will tend to eat when we eat as a group.
+There are several restaurants in and around the park, and that is where we will tend to eat when we eat as a group.

 * Please see Terms and Conditions page for refund policy.

-Itinerary - Due to unpredictable changes in weather and movement of wildlife, etc., our schedule remains flexible and subject to change.
+Due to unpredictable changes in weather and movement of wildlife, etc., our schedule remains flexible and subject to change.
 However, our start and end times are set in stone so each student can plan their travel accordingly.

-Thursday - We will be meeting in Grand Teton National Park promptly at 2:00pm, we will then head out into the field as quickly as possible to have some fun!
-Please be sure to give yourself enough time to check in (if lodging on your own) prior to our initial meeting, as we will hit the ground running and not finish until later Thursday night, after dusk.
+Thursday, SEPTEMBER 19 - We will be meeting at the hotel promptly at 3:00pm to get checked in, then we will then head out into the field as quickly as possible to have some fun!
+Please be sure to give yourself enough time to get to the hotel on time for our initial meeting, as we will hit the ground running and not finish until later Thursday night, after dusk.

-Sunday - Rise very early to photograph the stars before dawn.
+Sunday, SEPTEMBER 22 - Rise very early to photograph the stars before dawn.
 Shoot at several locations throughout the morning.
 Break for lunch together with our laptops to discuss and critique our work from the trip!
 The workshop officially ends after lunch and checkout, but students are highly encouraged to stay in the park as long as possible to continue exploring the amazing photographic opportunities of Grand Teton National Park!